Author, speaker, and digital public affairs strategist with Full Duplex

 In addition to his work as a strategist and consultant, Mark conducts and oversees research into the role of the participatory web in public affairs, politics, digital influence and the impact of technology on society.
 Reports including House of Tweets, the Peace, Order and Googleable Government series, the annual Matters of Opinion reports and two special reports on the Idle No More movement have been downloaded over 60,000 times and have been cited in academic texts.
 His on-going research and analysis of online advocacy and activism provides an understanding of the life cycle of movements and online communication campaigns; what they do well, where they falter and trends which dictate the cycle of public interest.
 He also leads research on how Canadian opinions are shaped through online information and interactions.

-Mark’s first book, TOUCH: Five Factors to Growing and Leading a Human Organization, was published by Dundurn in October 2014.
-Co-authored with Tod Maffin, TOUCH provides leaders of all types of organizations with proven guidance on how to put humanity — the critical ingredient of commerce and advocacy — into our technological interactions.
+Mark co-authored TOUCH: Five Factors to Growing and Leading a Human Organization with Tod Maffin.
+The book provides leaders of all forms of organizations with proven guidance on how to put humanity — the critical ingredient of commerce and advocacy — into our technological interactions.
 TOUCH became an Amazon leadership and management bestseller in its second week of availability.

 Prior to becoming immersed in digital communication, Mark worked in information security, risk management and privacy for both the private sector and government.
 His InfoSec career began with a focus on data confidentiality and integrity.
 He eventually became responsible for the certification and accreditation of the Government of Canada’s Secure Channel PKI authentication systems as well as the operations centre that monitored and managed that infrastructure.
 He wrapped up that period of his career working on security architecture and policy for the Canadian Coast Guard.